 The authorities have yet to determine an official motive for Kinnunen’s acts.
 It has been reported that members of the church had, prior to the shooting, provided food to the man.
 However, after church authorities refused to give Kinnunen money, the man reportedly grew angry.
 Kinnunen had a history of mental illness and a police record.

 Other hate-based attacks

 These attacks occurred a little over a year since the Tree of Life synagogue attack in Pittsburgh that left 11 dead and six others wounded.
 That October 2018 attack, considered one of the nation’s deadliest against Jewish people, was perpetrated by Robert Bowers.
-Though Bowers was shot multiple times by police officers, he survived to face 44 charges, which included hate crime charges.
+Though Bowers was shot multiple times by police officers, he survived to face 44 federal charges, which included hate crime charges.
 Bowers used an AR-15 in the attack.

 On March 15, 2019, a man entered a Muslim mosque in Christchurch, New Zealand, and killed 51 worshipers with an assault rifle.
 The attacker, Brenton Tarrant, is an Australian white supremacist who has been described as an “extremist, right-wing, violent terrorist” by Australia’s prime minister.
 Tarrant was charged under New Zealand’s Terrorism Suppression Act and was charged with 51 counts of murder and 40 counts of attempted murder.

 As a result of the shooting, New Zealand’s prime minister, Jacinda Ardern, successfully petitioned for a federal ban on automatic and semiautomatic weapons, as well as a gun buyback program.